Cyrean/GodMode9/README.md

 Further customization is possible by hardcoding `aeskeydb.bin` (just put the file into the data folder when compiling).
 To preset `M:/vram.mem` with data of your choice (a filesystem image, maybe) provide `vram0.img` inside the data folder, but keep in mind there's a hard 3MB limit.
 A standalone script runner is compiled by providing `autorun.gm9` (again, in the data folder).

-To build a .firm signed with SPI boot keys (for ntrboot and the like), run `make ntrboot`.
+To build a .firm signed with SPI boot keys (for ntrboot and the like), run `make NTRBOOT=1`.
 You may need to rename the output files if the ntrboot installer you use uses hardcoded filenames.
 Some features such as boot9 / boot11 access are not currently available from the ntrboot environment.

 ## Bootloader mode